Mason Wells Newsletter 2014 – Volume 1

 For more information on Mullinix, please visit www.mullinixpackages.com.

-The Oilgear Company was recently featured in the November issue of European Oil & Gas Journal.
+The Oilgear Company was recently featured in the November issue of the European Oil & Gas Journal.
 The 4-page article titled “Global Support” discusses the 90+ year history of hydraulic and electronic control innovation at the company across various industries, including Oil & Gas (land, offshore, and subsea).
-The article also high- lights some of the potential applications of Oilgear’s patented Transfer Barrier technology in Oil & Gas.
+The article high- lights some of the potential applications of Oilgear’s patented Transfer Barrier Technology in Oil & Gas.

 This Oilgear technology represents an engineering breakthrough that outperforms existing less efficient alternatives.
 “We can leverage the engineering capability and global footprint of the Oilgear Company with additional Towler products and systems to create solutions and product offerings unlike any other company in the world,” observes managing director Kieran Doyle.
 “We are excited about oil and gas and believe Oilgear will play a much broader role in this market moving forward.”

 To read the entire article, please visit www.europeanoilandgas.co.uk.